Gardiner, Montana, stands proudly as the year-round gateway to the mesmerizing expanse of Yellowstone.

 2. Witness the Grandeur of Roosevelt Arch

-The Roosevelt Arch symbolizes America's commitment to preserving its natural wonders for generations to come.
+The Roosevelt Arch symbolizes America's commitment to preserving its natural wonders for generations.

 Constructed using native basalt rocks, it has stood for over a century as a sentinel to Yellowstone's north entrance.

-The cornerstone was laid by President Theodore Roosevelt, a staunch conservation advocate.
+President Theodore Roosevelt, a staunch conservation advocate, laid the cornerstone.

 The arch's inscription, "For the Benefit and Enjoyment of the People," reflects the ethos of the national parks, emphasizing their purpose for public enjoyment and education.